1amageek/Buffett/memory-bank/progress.md

 * Early development phase with foundational components in place.
 * Active focus on API integration and charting features.
 * Testing and performance considerations ongoing.

+## Ongoing Work (Milestone 3)

+* Integration of technical indicators with chart views.

 ## Known Issues